Florida Court Records

 Searching for Civil Court Records

-In cases where requesters do not have case number, civil court records can still be found using different methods, such as searching through calendars, dockets and name indexes.
+In cases where requesters do not have a case number, civil court records can still be found using different methods, such as searching through calendars, dockets and name indexes.

-• Searching with a Name Index: Name indexes contain an alphabetical listing of the persons or businesses that have filed a civil suit in court.
+- Searching with a Name Index: Name indexes contain an alphabetical listing of the persons or businesses that have filed a civil suit in court.
 Members of the public can search through the name index to identify the parties involved in a dispute being brought before the civil court.
 Name indexes include the names of both parties: the person(s) being sued (defendant) and individuals filing the lawsuit (plaintiff).

 Are all Florida Civil Court Records Online?